MatthewGerber/rlai/docs/case_studies/mountain_car.md

 ## Results

 The video below shows the trained agent controlling the car.
-Note how the agent develops an oscilating movement.
+Note how the agent develops an oscillating movement.

 {% include youtubePlayer.html id="qjVdoYYnriA" %}